-The Centers for Disease Control and Prevention estimates that one in five Americans is currently living with a disability, making people with disabilities the single largest minority or special interest group in the United States.
+The Centers for Disease Control and Prevention estimates that one in four Americans is currently living with a disability, making people with disabilities the single largest minority or special interest group in the United States.
 As life expectancies expand, the CDC predicts that in the coming decades an even greater percentage of people will be living with disabilities.

 UCP Heartland’s Values in Action

 Every individual who works on behalf of UCP Heartland plays a vital role in upholding the highest ethical and moral standards and in fully complying with all state and federal laws, regulations and agency policies.
 We are committed to the development of a professional work environment characterized by integrity, customer service, clarity and honesty.

 • Trust – We understand people depend on us and take complete ownership of our responsibility.

 • Respect for all – We value everyone associated with UCP Heartland even when there are differences.